 - Review audited financial results and ensure they are complete and timely

 - Ensure member accounts are verified to credit union records periodically

-OnPoint has received an “unqualified opinion” from Moss Adams.
-This means that OnPoint Community Credit Union’s financial statements are fairly and appropriately presented, without any identified exceptions, and in compliance with generally accepted accounting principles (GAAP).
+OnPoint received an “unqualified opinion” from Moss Adams on its 2020 financial statements.
+This means that OnPoint Community Credit Union’s 2020 financial statements are fairly presented, in compliance with generally accepted accounting principles (GAAP).

-The results of this audit, combined with the periodic verification of members’ accounts, has provided the Supervisory Committee with assurance that the financial statements prepared by Credit Union management accurately and completely reflect the financial condition of our Credit Union.
+The results of this audit, combined with the periodic verification of members’ accounts, has provided the Supervisory Committee with assurance that the financial statements prepared by Credit Union management fairly reflect the financial condition of our Credit Union.